free flock : siku ya uhuru 50

 Elsewhere, the response was more muted, but no less significant

 Most people were working, on the Day of Freedom itself, which fell on a Friday.
 But on the weekend immediately following,there was a sense of holiday.
-We were staying at Maweni Farm, a kind of eco lodge in the foothills of the Usambara Mountains near Lushoto, which is also the base for a progressive TZ-Swedish video documentary project.
+You were staying at Maweni Farm, a kind of eco-lodge in the foothills of the Usambara Mountains near Lushoto, which is also where Lars Johansson's media collective is based.
 The house was built as a farm by German settlers, who briefly envisaged Lushoto as capital of the then German East Africa, before their military defeat and partial expulsion.
 The German period was associated with memorable acts of brutality, including during construction of the winding road from Moshi up into the hills of Lushoto, with its many cuttings and cut stone bridges, all constructed, as they say, by hand.

-A gemstone prospector told me this story as we were driving up in the bus.
-A gemstone prospector has, we can say, a freewheeling approach to history and a rugged approach to the realities of human construction projects.
-This gemstone prospector, nonetheless dwelled on this period of construction as betokening a particular level of hardship and domination.
+A gemstone prospector told this story as you were driving up in the bus.
+A gemstone prospector has, you can say, a freewheeling approach to history and a rugged approach to the realities of human construction projects.
+This gemstone prospector nonetheless dwelled on this period of construction, associating it with a particular level of hardship and domination.

 The farmhouse at Maweni sits at the base of steep hills with agroforestry systems of extraordinary diversity and productivity.
 The cliffs concentrate the sounds from the gardens at Maweni, which are full of birds and other creatures.
 Over the Siku ya Uhuru weekend, a steady trickle of people came to visit and perhaps picnic in the grounds of the farm, sometimes coming to observe the weaver lake.
 Their voices can be heard on the recordings as they comment on the flowers surrounding the lake, other people present, including an American, and the weaver colony itself, which skirts the margin of a presumably artificial, certainly an enhanced and landscaped lake, with a curious stone jetty extending from one side out to about the middle.
 It is here that the camera and the microphones were located and where the reconstruction is centered.
 The colony was recorded on HD video and 16 bit stereo over two days, with the broad scene of the colony in reeds at the water margin split into 10 vertical bands, using a 16:9 format rotated 90 degrees to portrait mode.
 Clips from each band were arranged sequentially with brief cross fades between them, and the whole piece was re-assembled as a series of randomly interfering loops in the house at 54 Cambria Road, projecting onto walls, objects and whatever surfaces were available.